YueeXiang/YueeXiang.github.io/_posts/2021-5-31-Data Structure Transformation.md

 When I read a really terrible repository (my vegetables have exploded), it uses tensor and sparse matrix simultaneously for the same initial dataset.
 I'm so confused... and after I transform both of them into Numpy array, they are totally the same（乌鸡鲅鱼

-I tried many times to understand it because every time I got tired because I understood it... and after several days I finally tried some codes and found the tensor list and csr_matrix list are the same thing（？不错子
+I tried many times to understand it because every time I got tired before I understood it... and after several days I finally tried some codes and found the tensor list and csr_matrix list are the same thing（？不错子

 I think the following commands are useful.